Trabzonspor and Mikel Obi part ways by mutual consent | Goal.com

 The 32-year-old played a crucial role in helping Trabzonspor soar to the summit of the Super Lig this season with 19 league appearances.

-While no reason was given for the mutual termination of the contract, the club announced the former Chelsea midfielder gave up his gives up his remaining wages.
+While no reason was given for the mutual termination of the contract, the club announced the former Chelsea midfielder gave up his remaining wages.

-Last Saturday, Mikel criticised Turkish football authorities for not suspending the Super Lig season despite widespread of coronavirus across Europe.
+Last Saturday, Mikel criticised Turkish football authorities for not suspending the Super Lig season despite the spread of the coronavirus across Europe .

-The former Premier League star stated that he does not feel comfortable during the covid-19 outbreak and called for the season to be cancelled.
+The former Premier League star stated he does not feel comfortable during the Covid-19 outbreak and called for the season to be cancelled.